cskinfill/s3-connector/example1/README.txt

 =============

 INTRODUCTION
   This is minimalistic a demo about uploading contents to an S3 bucket.
-This demo covers the creation an versioning enabling of buckets, and the object uploading.
+This demo covers the creation an versioning enabling of buckets,
+  the object uploading, and versioning listing.

 HOW TO DEMO:
   1. Set the following system properties: